DongYuls/DongYuls.github.io/_posts/2018-11-06-tensorflow-installation-tutorial.md

   `sudo cp cuda/lib64/* /usr/local/cuda-9.0/lib64/`

   Note:  CUDA directory path for Windows10 is referred as "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0".
+Be cautious not to have multiple versions of CUDA.

 ---
 <br/>